 - The most common are vertical and horizontal folders; in other words, the base board/door either drops down (vertical), or swings to one side (horizontal), and some of these open to the right while others go to the left.

-- The next group have a lens board (i.e. a flat square plate that attaches the lens/shutter housing to the bellows) attached to scissor-style struts, which is simply pull out from the body.
+- The next group has a lens board (i.e. a flat square plate that attaches the lens/shutter housing to the bellows) attached to scissor-style struts, which is simply pulled out from the body.
 These are not so common, but ...

 - the final variation is confined to the Voigtlander Vitessa models, which had a symmetrical Barn door arrangement; two doors ... like those found on a Barn, which opened either side of the lens/bellows.